Scanbuy-Inc/dcoupon-public-docs/coupons-api/README.md

 All requests must be signed with a secret, which is provided by dcoupon.

 ## Methods:

-### CreateAnonymousCoupon
+## Anonymous Coupons

+Allow to generate and redeem coupons for users that are not registered/logged into dcoupon.

+### AnonymousCoupon - create (createAnonymousCoupon)

 This method generates a coupon from a promotion, identified by its promoToken.
-To be able to create the coupon, the promotion must allow anonymous coupons.
+To be able to create the coupon, the promotion must allow anonymous coupons creation.
 If everything is correct, the method will return a unique coupon identifier that will be used to access coupon detail, and to generate the temporal token to redeem the coupon

 + URL: [ENV]/coupons/{version}/createAnonymousCoupon